- Modern farming has reduced polyphenol count

 Modern farming has reduced polyphenol count

-Polyphenols are part of the natural defenses of plants, but unlike lectins, they are good for us.
+Although they can benefit human health, many are surprised to learn that polyphenols are part of the natural defenses of plants.
 Plants (and some microorganisms) produce phenols in response to ecological pressures.
 These include pathogens and attacks by insects, ultraviolet radiation, and injury.
 There is some conjecture that the rampant use of pesticides and herbicides in agriculture has diminished polyphenol concentrations in plants.
 Use of these external methods to eradicate pests, means plants no longer need to produce the same levels of polyphenols to protect themselves.

 Types of polyphenols and where to find polyphenols in food